silinternational/idp-profile-ui/README.md

 ## Step 1 – Environment variables

-Copy `.env.dist` to `env.local` and update the relevant values, e.g., a UI deployment would only require the UI-related variables be presented and populated.
+Copy `.env.dist` to `env.local` and update the relevant values, e.g., a UI deployment would only require the UI-related variables be present and populated.

 ## Step 2 – Customizations